From BR Bullpen

 Babe scouted for the Yankees in 1968-1970, and 1972-1974.
 He was also a special assignment scout for the White Sox in 1977-1979.

 When it was found in April 1983 that Babe was suffering from cancer, Charley Lau voluntarily gave up his spot on the coaching staff so that Babe could qualify for pension benefits.
 He died of cancer at age 56.
-Lau was diagnosed with cancer a month later than Babe, and died five weeks after him.
+Lau was diagnosed with cancer a month after Babe, and died five weeks after him.

 Year-by-Year Managerial Record